We’re back with Natalie MacLean. You can watch our first segment on book and bottle pairings here.

 I have I Hear She’s a Real Bitch by Toronto chef Jen Agg.
 This is a behind-the-scenes memoir of the restaurant industry that’s brutally honest, funny and wise.

-I’d pair this with this racy, nervy Riesling from Bella Terra in Niagara that would also go naively with shellfish or quiche.
+I’d pair this with this racy, nervy Riesling from Bella Terra in Niagara that would also go well with shellfish or quiche.

 Pondview Estate Winery Bella Terra Wild Ferment Riesling 2019